F5Networks/f5-appsvcs-templates/docs/userguide/template-authoring.rst

 |

-The template will validate and then be added to the system.
-When you navigating to the Deploy tab, the new template set should be available, with the Hello World template ready for use.
+The template will validate and be added to the system.
+When navigating to the Deploy tab, the new template set should be available, with the Hello World template ready for use.

 The rest of this page explains more about what the templating system can do.
-By using JSON schema alongside the templates, FAST provides a powerful system for validating template parameters and ensuring that applications get deployed as expected.
+By using JSON schema alongside the templates, FAST provides a powerful system for validating template parameters ensuring applications get deployed as expected.

 Template Specification
 ----------------------